ccpddp21/dolby_webxr/README.md

 7) Click [Build]
 8) Choose the 'public' folder of your dev server
 9) When complete, start your dev server and open your browser to served url

+#### AWS Hosted
+  - Sonar Sound Studio is temporarily hosted on AWS at this url: https://d3pedbln4nezy9.cloudfront.net/

 ## Known Issues
   - Dynamic furniture enabling based on Dolby conference state [host / listener / none] is broken in WebGL build